-Nowadays, postcards have completely shifted away from the 1800’s advertising phase, transforming into vacation-oriented tourist paraphernalia.
-When people receive a postcard today, it usually comes from someone they know vacationing.
+Nowadays, postcards have completely shifted away from the 1800’s advertising medium, transforming into vacation-oriented tourist paraphernalia.
+When people receive a postcard today, it usually comes from someone they know who is vacationing.
 During times when travelling was not commonplace, however, the United States Postal Service connected families and friends in ways vehicles could not.
 Postcards took on a variety of meanings, providing the flexibility needed to communicate messages of varying levels of importance.
-Cards containing well-wishes, holiday greetings, baby announcements, or even news of a death were the postcards’ predominant themes.
+Cards predominantly offered well-wishes, holiday greetings, baby announcements, or even news of a death.
 The addition of pictures raised the status of postcards above letters, establishing them as both a form of entertainment as well as a means of communication.
-In thinking of postcards as entertainment, though, it is important to note the ‘who’ in these scenarios.
-Who was selling these pictures and whose picture was being bought?
+In thinking of postcards as entertainment, though, it is important to note who was selling the pictures in these scenarios, and whose picture was being bought.

 Depictions of Native Americans on Postcards

-In trying to understand these three specific cards from Oklahoma, it helps to know the sequence of events which ended with tribes which were not native to this part of North America taking up residence in Oklahoma.
+In trying to understand these three specific cards from Oklahoma, it helps to know how tribes which were not native to this part of North America ended up in Oklahoma.
 The relationship of Native American people to Oklahoma, in turn, further irritates these postcards’ capitalizations on the already-existing United States’s stereotypes.

 When Andrew Johnson signed the Indian Removal Act of 1830, “some 60,000 Native Americans were forced westward into ‘Indian Territory’”.
-This act of inherent dispossession removed tribes, such as the Chickasaw, Seminole, Cherokee, Choctaw, and Muscogee from their native lands into land supposedly set aside for them by the government.
-These nations—known colloquially as “the Five Tribes of Oklahoma” —were forcibly moved to what became Oklahoma, the “final destination of the trail of tears.
+This act of inherent dispossession removed tribesincluding the Chickasaw, Seminole, Cherokee, Choctaw, and Muscogee from their native lands, into land supposedly set aside for them by the government.
+These nations—known colloquially as “the Five Tribes of Oklahoma” —were forcibly moved to what became Oklahoma, the “final destination of the trail of tears.”
 It is important to note that while this was happening, however, Native Americans had and still have agency.
 In response to this act, the Cherokee Nation established a newspaper, created petitions, as well as took their case to the Supreme Court where they eventually won.
 Unfortunately, Andrew Johnson disregarded the Supreme Court’s decision and “Cherokee people were forcibly taken from their homes” .

-Knowing this history of exploitation, it becomes possible to see the following three images on the Oklahoman postcards as an extension of that history.
-More specifically, three types of exploitation can be seen as finding illustration in these postcards’ images.
+Knowing this history of exploitation, it becomes possible to see the images on the Oklahoma postcards as an extension of that history.
+These images can be seen as exemplifying three different types of exploitation

 Financial Exploitation

 The first postcard (Figure 1) shows a group of eight Native Americans in Oklahoma with the generic title ‘Indians on Miller Bros.
 101 Ranch’.
 According to the Oklahoma Historical Society, this ranch was occupied by George Washington Miller and “earned most of its notoriety from the Wild West shows that it staged”.
-Based on this information, as well as the clear staging of this image, it can be inferred that the people on this postcard were actors in these pageants.
-Furthermore, the postcards were advertisements for such shows.
-This use harkens back to postcards' original purpose in promoting different businesses, in this case, a wild west show.
+Based on this information, as well as the fact that the image was clearly staged, it can be inferred that the people on this postcard were actors in these pageants.
+Furthermore, the postcards were used as advertisements for such shows.
+This use harkens back to postcards' original purpose in promoting different businesses, in this case a wild west show.